karuppiah7890/text-editor-recorder/STORY.md

 - Create a UI for player
   - An import button to import the JSON file of the recording
   - Start button to play the recording
+- Play the recording by adding the deltas one by one based on time

 ---